 — Kelly Knox (@ItsKellyKnox) February 15, 2018

-Felicity feels it’s important for people in a position of influence to not only help those who look like them, but “the whole gang”, stating: “Some people don’t have voices and if you have the power to speak up for other people, that’s just my main!”
+Felicity said she feels it’s important for people in a position of influence to not only help those who look like them, but “the whole gang”, stating: “Some people don’t have voices and if you have the power to speak up for other people, that’s just my main!”

 Yep, many of us have been there.
 Lewis, it may be funny for you in the moment, but those words sting and damage a young boy on a deeper level into adulthood.
 Think next time. https://t.co/nC8mpp5xbl